Leonidas

 Notable People Named Leonidas

-Leonidas Papagos was a prominent Greek general.
+Leonidas Papagos was a renowned Greek general.

-Leónidas Lamborghini (1927–2009) was a renowned Argentine writer and poet.
+Leónidas Lamborghini was an Argentine writer and poet who lived from 1927 to 2009.

 Teresa Margarita Castillo